Communications on COVID-19 – Recovery MCO Phase

-With the commencement of Recovery Movement Control Order (RMCO, 10th June until 31st August 2020), ExcelVite is now fully operational with 100% manpower returning to work at our plant.
+With the continuation of Recovery Movement Control Order (RMCO, 31st August until 31st December 2020), ExcelVite has now resumed fully operational with 100% manpower returning to work at our plant.

 New Normal – Employees will continue to carry out hygienic practices and maintaining social distancing.
 Daily 100% body temperature scan is mandatory for each employee and self-declaration performed prior to entering the plant.
 More details on what we do to ensure safety of employees are found in the “ExcelVite’s Response/Plans” section below.

 ExcelVite’s business activities involve the production and supply of phytonutrients for health and pharmaceutical products, as well as renewable fuel – biodiesel – which are considered essential services and therefore we are allowed to continue to operate since the Movement Control Order (MCO) imposed by the Malaysian government begining 18th March 2020, in order to break the chain of infection and to flatten the curve.